 I think what I like most about the story of Peanut Butter and Co is how they actually had a storefront.
-It isn’t often that you stumble across a peanut butter shop, but in New York City, they have a deli that will entice peanut butter lovers from miles around.
+It isn’t often that you stumble across a peanut butter shop, but in New York City, they had a deli beckoning peanut butter lovers from miles around.
 They closed that location in 2016, but we’re glad they still make their packaged peanut butters!

 Imagine the flavor of dark chocolate enrobed peanut butter cups melting in your mouth.
 The rich, but sweet rather than bitter, chocolate flavor hit my taste buds first, followed by the hit of peanut butter.
 It was just as you would expect from the iconic dessert, but in a blended butter form.
 Again, good by the spoonful, but begging to be served on graham crackers (organic or gluten-free!).
 Rating: Deliciously Nostalgic

 The flavor: marvelous.
 The execution: needs a little work.
 Tony devoured most of the jar, saying that it tasted great, but they needed to fix the raisin issue.
 When I finally got a taste, I saw exactly what he meant.
 Whole little raisins are dotted throughout this sweetly-spiced spread, making it difficult to …. well, spread.
 We liked it, but would hesitate on buying it again, unless they start chopping or partially blending in, the dried fruit.
 (Update: It looks like they now blend the raisins in more!)
 Rating: It’s Complicated

 For More Product Information: Visit the Peanut Butter and Co website at www.ilovepeanutbutter.com.